Internet Service Providers

 Software originally used in the creation and implementation of this web site includes: Adobe PageMill 3, GoLive CyberStudio 3.11, Adobe Photoshop 3.0.5, Kai’s PowerTools 2.1, Alien Skin Software’s EyeCandy 3.0, ExaChess Lite 1.2, Ambrosia Software’s Snapz Pro, Fetch 3.03, Netscape Navigator 4.04, MacBench 4.0, UMAX VistaScan 2.3, and Aladdin Software’s StuffIt Deluxe 4.5.

-Software used in the creation and implementation of the more recent incarnation of this web site includes: Adobe ImageReady 2, Kai’s PowerTools 3.0, Alien Skin Software’s EyeCandy 3.0, ExaChess Lite 2.1, Ambrosia Software’s Snapz Pro, Fetch 4, Microsoft Internet Explorer 5.2, Reunion 8, and Adobe GoLive 6.
+Software used in the creation and implementation of a more recent incarnation of this web site included: Adobe ImageReady 2, Kai’s PowerTools 3.0, Alien Skin Software’s EyeCandy 3.0, ExaChess Lite 2.1, Ambrosia Software’s Snapz Pro, Fetch 4, Microsoft Internet Explorer 5.2, Reunion 8, and Adobe GoLive 6.

-Software used in the creation and implemention of the current site includes: WordPress, Adobe ImageReady CS, Panic’s Transmit, and Apple’s Safari.
+After Adobe killed GoLive, I moved everything to a WordPress-based site.
+Software used in the creation and implementation of the that site included: WordPress, Adobe ImageReady CS, Panic’s Transmit, and Apple’s Safari.

 Design

 The original design of the site was my own Adobe GoLive-based creation.
 In the web site’s Movable Type era (roughly 2005-2006) the stylesheets and templates were derived from a design by Neil Turner.
 The 2007-2009 WordPress design used the free MistyLook made by Web Hosting Bluebook.
-Currently the site uses Spotlight.
-You can jump the link at the bottom of this page to learn more.
+Then the site used the Spotlight theme.
+Nowadays it’s Elegant Software’s Divi them.